bueda/ops/README.md

 ##### Separate deploy directories by commit SHA or tag

 Each commit SHA or tag (or output from `git describe`) gets a separate folder.
-Repostiroy is either re-clone from the remote or archived and uploaded locally from the deploying machine.
+Repository is either re-cloned from the remote or archived and uploaded locally from the deploying machine.
 A `current` symlink points to the deployed release, and `previous` to the last (for rollback purposes).

+In both this scenario and the timestamp strategy, if the deploys are archived and uploaded, it is a good idea to keep the original `app-VERSION.tar.gz` in a `packages/` directory alongside `releases`.

 ##### Single deploy directory, version selected with git